-The impact of the processing chain IPF 6.03 which was implemented on October the 14th seems to be very small.
-However, the statistics show clearly that the IPF changes during November and December 2016 (processing baseline PB 2.9) have more impact.
+For Sentinel-3A, the impact of the processing chain IPF 6.03 which was implemented on October the 14th seems to be very small.
+However, the statistics show clearly that the IPF changes during November and December 2016 (processing baseline PB 2.09) have more impact.
 The first happened in middle of November, another one at the end of November and the last is at the beginning of December 2016.
 The processing baseline PB 2.10 has a positive impact on wind speed.
 Later processing change of PB 2.12 does not seem to have any significant impact.
+However, the implementation of PB 2.24 (13 December 2017) caused an increase in the backscatter and a reduction in SWH.
+The impact on wind speed seems to be neutral (comparisons against other altimeters suggest a slight improvement).
+On the other hand, PB 2.27 (implemented on 14 February 2018) does not seems to have any impact except for a slight degradation of SWH for wave heights below ~ 1 m.

-The current quality of SAR wind speed, PLRM wind speed and SWH from Sentinel-3 SRAL can be summarised as being very good and they can be used for practical applications.
+The current quality of SAR wind speed, PLRM wind speed and SWH from Sentinel-3A and Sentinel-3B SRAL can be summarised as being very good and they can be used for practical applications.
 However, some fine tuning of these products may still be needed to alleviate some of their imperfections: